LDWF gives update on chronic wasting disease testing in Louisiana deer - NewsBreak

 BATON ROUGE, La.
 (BRPROUD) — The Louisiana Department of Wildlife and Fisheries (LDWF) says all testing results for chronic wasting disease (CWD) have returned negative.

-Testing completed at the LSU Diagnostic Laboratory received results from 104 test samples in Union Parish and 54 in Morehouse Parish, according to LDWF.Deadly deer disease spreading in parts of US; what hunters should know
+Testing completed at the LSU Diagnostic Laboratory received results from 104 test samples in Union Parish and 54 in Morehouse Parish, according to LDWF.Widows file wrongful death lawsuits after husbands killed in salt mine roof collapse

 LDWF said the influx in testing was a response to the recent discovery of CWD in Union County, Ark.